 Although I’m a long time fan of enjoying music which I have bought and collected in my own personal library of CDs, albums, and cassettes, my experience with this new subscription model has opened up my relationship to music in ways that have been completely surprising to me.

-With increasingly popular services such as Spotify, or Rdio for Canadians, it’s not only the old business model of buying and selling music that has been reinvented, but the special relationship of the consumer to the music is completely turned on its head now — speaking from my own experience, the spirit of exploring music has been entirely re-kindled within myself, and the joy of discovery is now unhindered by any of the old barriers and limitations implicit in the model of ownership and permanence.
+With increasingly popular services such as Spotify, Apple Music, and Amazon Music, it’s not only the old business model of buying and selling music that has been reinvented, but the special relationship of the consumer to the music is completely turned on its head now — speaking from my own experience, the spirit of exploring music has been entirely re-kindled within myself, and the joy of discovery is now unhindered by any of the old barriers and limitations implicit in the model of ownership and permanence.
 I can choose to sample anything once, and quickly discard all that is not resonant to my current taste.

 I go back now to listen to some of my old playlists from my permanent personal collection, and they feel so old and “museum-ified” in an eternally frozen state.
 Such old points of reference seem to serve to reinforce old habits of ego-identification with what has been, rather than what is becoming within me.
 With this new subscription model, I can let go of these old ego-identifications, and instead participate everything in the moment through resonance, and an open scientific attitude of making fresh observations about the music, and about my inner responses to it.

 Also, there is a powerful therapeutic potential in terms of the time line work that we do with patients, in terms of re-creating the “soundtrack” of our lives with the music that we listened to in a certain era of our lives, in order to re-capture the feeling from that time to be processed and healed.
 Likewise, if a patient is talking about their favourite music (now, or in the past), I can instantly call it up to understand its feeling for myself, and to understand the patient better.